Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 Lit.; Gorky M., On literature, M., 1961: Fadeev A., For thirty years, M., Creative unions in the USSR.
 (Organizational and legal issues), M., 1970.

-• - USSR - Union of Soviet Socialist Republics The state that existed in 1922–1991 on the territory of modern countries: Russia, Ukraine, Belarus, Kazakhstan, Uzbekistan, Tajikistan, Armenia, Georgia, ...
+• - USSR - Union of Soviets Socialist Republics The state that existed in 1922–1991. on the territory of modern countries: Russia, Ukraine, Belarus, Kazakhstan, Uzbekistan, Tajikistan, Armenia, Georgia,...

 St. Petersburg (encyclopedia)

-• - - social creative. an organization that unites composers and musicologists of the USSR, actively participating in the development of owls. music lawsuit.
-The main tasks of the CK of the USSR are to contribute to the creation of highly ideological ...
+• - - social and creative an organization uniting composers and musicologists of the USSR who are actively involved in the development of owls. music lawsuit The main tasks of the USSR CK are to promote the creation of highly ideological...

 Music Encyclopedia

-• - was founded at the beginning of 1897.
-It aims to unite Russian writers on the basis of their professional interests, to establish constant communication between them and to protect good morals among the press ...
+• - founded in early 1897.
+Its purpose is to unite Russian writers on the basis of their professional interests, to establish constant communication between them and to preserve good morals among the press...

 • - see Mutual Aid Union of Russian Writers...